-Using the deliberation statement, the CDO & Senior Title IX Administrator or Title IX Co-coordinator will work with the Decision-Maker to prepare a Notice of Outcome letter.
+Using the deliberation statement, the Title IX co-coordinator will work with the Decision-Maker to prepare a Notice of Outcome.
 The Notice of Outcome may then be reviewed by legal counsel.
-The CDO & Senior Title IX Administrator or Title IX Co-coordinator will then share the letter, which includes the final determination, rationale, and any applicable sanction(s) with the parties and their Advisors within five (5) business days of receiving the Decision-Maker's deliberation statement.
+The Title IX co-coordinator will then share the letter, including the final determination, rationale, and any applicable sanction(s) with the parties and their Advisors within five (5) business days of receiving the Decision-Maker's deliberation statement.